-10 Things You’ll Be Able To Do With Apple’s AirTags
+10 (Non-Creepy) Things You Can Do With Apple's AirTags

-According to the latest intel, Apple’s AirTags will get a launch and release at some point in Q2 2021.
-This isn’t gospel, but plenty of sources now claim Apple is mass-producing its Bluetooth-enabled tile accessories.
+Apple has also drilled-down on security too inside AirTag.
+Bluetooth is NOT a secure protocol (like at all), so Apple has developed a special chip that handles and processes all Bluetooth communication, ensuring it is encrypted.

-And that usually means a release date is right around the corner.
+“We’re excited to bring this incredible new capability to iPhone users with the introduction of AirTag, leveraging the vast Find My network, to help them keep track of and find the important items in their lives.
+With its design, unparalleled finding experience, and built-in privacy and security features, AirTag will provide customers with another way to leverage the power of the Apple ecosystem and enhance the versatility of iPhone.”Kaiann Drance, Apple’s vice president of Worldwide iPhone Product Marketing

-The concept of AirTags isn’t original; you can already get bluetooth-powered tracking tiles – you have inexpensive options like Tile which work with both iPhone and Android.
+The concept of AirTags isn’t original; you can already get Bluetooth-powered tracking tiles – you have inexpensive options like Tile which work with both iPhone and Android.

 But AirTags USP will be that they deeply integrate with iPhone inside the Find My app.

-Ahead of the release of Apple’s AirTags, we decided to to do some research on them in a bid to find out what you will be able to do with them once they’re official.
+You can even use AirTags to monitor and keep track of your dog.

-If you’re new to the concept of bluetooth tracking tiles, here’s a breakdown of 10 things you will be able to do with Apple’s AirTags once they land later this year…
+If you’re new to the concept of bluetooth tracking tiles, here’s a breakdown of 10 things you can do with Apple’s AirTags…

 Things You Can Do With AirTags